 We used general additive mixed-effects models (GAMMs) to analyze the effects of grazing rotation scheme and cattle presence on E. coli levels in streams over three grazing seasons (Table S1).
 Plotting the timeseries of E. coli levels in each stream showed a strong effect of cattle presence and also a marked seasonal pattern of E. coli levels increasing in summer and decreasing towards fall (Fig. 1), which we included as factors in our models.
 In each model, we accounted for this seasonal variation and the autocorrelated nature of the E. coli measurements by adding a smoother term fit to day-of-year (Zuur et al. 2009).
 Our most complex model (model “1”) included cattle presence and rotation scheme (time-controlled, deferred-rotation, continuous-turnout) as fixed effects and treatment specific smoother functions for day of year (Table 1).
 We compared this to simpler models without fixed effects for cattle and or rotation scheme and without treatment specific smoothing terms.
 To match the hierarchical nature of the study design, we included random intercepts for each stream, pasture, and year combination and for each stream in each model.
 GAMM models were fit using the ‘gamm4’ package in R (version 3.4.1; R Development Core Team 2017).
 We log10 transformed E. coli concentration prior to analyses.
 Our analytical method could only measure E. coli levels up to a maximum concentration of 2419.6 MPN.
 This likely causes our model to underestimate true E. coli levels when predictions are near or above this threshold.

 We compared candidate models based on Akaike Information Criteria (AIC) and choose the model with the lowest AIC value for further examination of treatment and cattle effects.
 We considered models with AIC scores within four points as equivalent in fit (Burnham and Anderson 2004).
-We used F-tests to evaluate the strength of fixed effects in the selected model and used the Kenward-Rogers method to approximate the denominator degrees of freedom (Halekoh & Højsgaard 2014)
+We used F-tests to evaluate the strength of fixed effects in the selected model and used the Kenward-Rogers method to approximate the denominator degrees of freedom (Halekoh & Højsgaard 2014).

 To visualize the effects in our top model, we generated predictions from this model for generic grazing schedules representative of each of the three rotation schemes.
 In each representative grazing season, cattle were turned out on day of year 150.
 In the continuous-turnout treatment, cattle were taken off on day of year 270 (duration = 120 days), in the deferred-rotation treatment cattle were taken off on day of year 200 (duration = 50 days) and in the time-controlled rotation treatment cattle were taken off on day of year 170 (duration = 20 days).
 The model predictions for these representative grazing scenarios allowed us to evaluate seasonal changes in E. coli while holding everything but grazing treatment constant.
 In addition, we used 10000 Monte Carlo simulations to generate predicted daily E. coli levels from the top model for a representative grazing season.
 From these simulated data, we then calculated the number of days per year that E. coli levels were predicted to exceed EPA and Utah DWQ benchmarks for stream water quality.